8464Published on June 23, 2018

 Our promise was ‘Digital Bangladesh’, and we are working to ensure every citizen’s access to Information Technology.

-We introduced first ever national women development policy in Bangladesh.
-In terms of gender equality, the country outshined India on global scale.
+We introduced first-ever national women development policy in Bangladesh.
+In terms of gender equality, the country outshined India on a global scale.

 With the promise of “electricity for all by 2021”, we have already provided access to electricity to 80 percent of the populace.

 Till 2018, 260.88 crore textbooks were distributed for free among school-goers on 1st January.
 The rate of education rose to 70%.

 BNP has been trusted twice only to be trusted never again.
 In its last tenure, Sheikh Hasina, now the prime minister came under grenade attack.
 There had been a sudden outburst of militants who made series bomb blasts in 64 districts.
 Women freedom was a far cry.

 Nevertheless, in this period the flag that had been achieved through the sacrifice of 30 million martyrs was placed on the cars of some war criminals, now convicted by International Crimes Tribunal.
 They were ministers then!

 Be with Bangladesh Awami League that upholds the spirit of the independence, works untiringly for a better economy and better women empowerment and is diehard to make Vision 2021 a reality.

 Bangladesh Awami League's History